NyerhovwoOnitcha/terraform-aws-19/Journal/project19.md

 To solve this since our infrastucture already spins up the target, comment out:
     - Remove the instances as a listener for the loadbalancers i.e you created listeners for nginx target group and both webservers target groups which the instances, remove them.

     - The autoscaling groups is attached to the loadbalancer so comment out the autoscaling group for nginx, wordpress and tooling
     - comment out the autoscaling group attachement to the nginx, wordpress and tooling

+##  CONFIGURARION.
+We've created the instances and deregistred them as targets, the next thing we want to do is to configured